atsushieno/atsushieno.github.io/_posts/2018-01-10-managed-midi.md

 ---
-published: false
----
----
-title: "managed-midi: the truly cross platform .NET MIDI API"
 published: true
-description:
-tags:
 ---
+# managed-midi: the truly cross platform .NET MIDI API

 I have a (surprisingly) long term project called ["managed-midi"](https://github.com/atsushieno/managed-midi) which is to offer cross platform C#/.NET MIDI access API.
 My "cross platform" here is not a marketing term; it targets Linux (ALSA), macOS (CoreMIDI) and Windows (WinMM), along with Android, iOS and UWP.